Filip7/workcd-go/README.md

 # workcd

-Directory changer for your terminal using fuzzy finding.
-Quickly navigate to any subdirectory within your workspace using `fzf` for interactive selection.

-This started as a zsh script that was vibe coded.
-But I wanted more features and easier editing of the code.
-So this is a vibe coded Go port, but it's human verified.
+Directory changer that supports opening your editor instantly within the directory.
+Uses `fzf` for interactive selection of directory when your query is ambiguous.

 ## Features